arietah8545/Independent-Study/entries/entry06-week6.md

 However, my issue still was not solved.

 5. I then adjusted my search again to "xcode unable to load author information" and found [this link](https://stackoverflow.com/questions/51053831/xcode-cant-check-who-to-blame-information).
-I tried to follow the information and play around with Terminal, but I stil had no luck solving the problem.
+I tried to follow the information and play around with Terminal, but I still had no luck solving the problem.

 # Takeaways
 1. Ask your friends for help.
-There is no harm in reaching out to your peers, and you will dicover that there is a lot to learn from one another.
+There is no harm in reaching out to your peers, and you will discover that there is a lot to learn from one another.
 2. Adjust your search in Google to help you best find the result you are looking for.

 [Previous](entry05-week5.md)